HAWONNA/Digital_Option_Pricing/README.md

 3. **Monte Carlo Price Convergence**: Shows how the Monte Carlo price estimate converges to the Black-Scholes theoretical price as the number of paths increases.
 Includes a 95% confidence interval.

 4. **Error vs. Path Count**: Displays the absolute error between the Monte Carlo estimate and the Black-Scholes price as a function of the number of paths, plotted on a log-log scale.

-5. **Time Complexity**: Shows the computation time as a function of the number of paths, also on a log-log scale.

 ## Analysis of Results